 Prior to April 1, the Nechako River will be assessed for ice conditions and the progression of break-up.
 The timing of the increase in release above the winter release from Skins Lake Spillway will be dependent on these river ice conditions.
 Flows will be increased after April 1 (typically mid to late April) to a constant level (approximately 49 m3 s-1) that will be maintained until the cooling flow period in July.
-The exact timing of the April release will be determined following an overflight of the Cheslatta Murray system to determine ice conditions.
+The exact timing of the April release will be determined following road-based inspections at different locations along the Cheslatta Murray system to determine ice conditions.
 Following the cessation of the cooling flow period in August, the remainder of the water budget will be calculated and the flows for the rest of the year will be set.